fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 #### Task 0a: Selecting a dataset

 Select a dataset that is of interest to you.
 You can either choose one from the list below, or pick your own.
-Note that tasks 1 and 2 offer a suggested guideline for the exploration, heavily biased towards spatiotemporal datasets; However, you are free to choose any other dataset, just be mindful to follow a similar guideline.
-Make sure you choose a dataset that contains detailed metadata information describing its columns, types, etc. It is also important to balance dataset complexity and size and the project timeline.
-If you identify a dataset that is either too large or too complex, make sure you can select a manageable subset of the data where you can still find interesting insights.
+Note that tasks 1 and 2 offer a suggested guideline for the exploration, heavily biased towards spatiotemporal datasets; however, you are free to choose any other dataset, but you should try to follow a similar guideline as the one detailed in the tasks.
+Also, make sure you choose a dataset that contains detailed metadata describing its columns, types, etc. It is also important to balance dataset complexity and size and the project timeline -- if you identify a dataset that is either too large or too complex, make sure you can select a manageable subset of the data where you can still find interesting insights.

 Suggested datasets: